technologiestiftung/lab-site/source/projects/lorawan/en/index.md

   -
 ---

-*If you want to track your bike or even your dog, you will quickly end up with price-intensive SIM card trackers on a subscription basis when looking for a suitable **GPS tracker**.
-With the help of the last two workshops of the open workshop in [CityLAB Berlin](https://www.citylab-berlin.org/) we wanted to demonstrate that GPS tracking doesn't have to be expensive.
-Because there is a much wider and more resource-saving network which can be used for tracking: the **LoRaWan**.*
+*If you want to use a **GPS tracker** to keep tabs on your bike or even your dog, you'll quickly find yourself looking at pricey SIM card trackers available only on a subscription basis.
+With the help of the last two events hosted at the the [CityLAB Berlin's](https://www.citylab-berlin.org/) "Open Workshop", we wanted to demonstrate that GPS tracking doesn't have to be expensive.
+Indeed, there is a network out there that both has greater reach and is more resource-efficient than mobile internet: **LoRaWan**.*

 ## LoRaWan in theory

-The **Long Range Wide Area Network** is a standard network transmission protocol developed by Nicolas Sornin in 2007, which belongs to the **Low Power Wide Area Networks** class.
-Accordingly, the LoRaWan is designed to transmit data packets over long distances (200 m to 20 km) with very low energy consumption in the so-called ISM band (Industrial, Scientific and Medical Frequency Range) at 868 MHz in Europe and 915 MHz in North America.
-Because of its characteristics, the use of LoRaWan for communication between various **sensors and IoT applications in the industrial sector** has already proven itself.
-For example, measured values from weather stations, water tanks, truck tires, refuse bins or even fine dust measuring devices are recorded by sensors and transmitted via LoRaWan technology to other networks such as the Internet.
+The **Long Range Wide Area Network** (LoRaWan) is a standard network transmission protocol developed by Nicolas Sornin in 2007, which belongs to the **Low Power Wide Area Networks** class.
+Accordingly, LoRaWan is designed to transmit data packets over long distances (ranging from 200 m to 20 km) with very low energy consumption in the so-called ISM band (Industrial, Scientific and Medical Frequency Range) at 868 MHz in Europe and 915 MHz in North America.
+Because of these characteristics, the use of LoRaWan for communication between various **sensors and IoT applications in the industrial sector** has already proven itself.
+For example, sensors can record measurement values from weather stations, water tanks, truck tires, garbage bins or even particulate matter measuring devices and transmit this data via LoRaWan technology to other networks such as the internet.
 The LoRaWan architecture is quite simple:

 {% include macro-image-section-markdown-small.html src="../images/lora_architecture.png" caption="LoRaWan Architecture (modified by TSB | secondary source: http://jensd.be)"%}

 <!-- <img src="../images/lora_architecture.png" style="margin:4%; width:90%" alt="LoRaWan Architecture"> -->

-The device, also called end node, sends the measured data to a LoRaWan gateway via the LoRaWan protocol.
-The gateway in turn sends the data to a network server to which ones own personal application, such as an analytics tool, a card or a database, is connected and can be read and controlled by the user.
+The device, also called an end node, sends the measured data to a LoRaWan gateway via the LoRaWan protocol.
+The gateway in turn sends the data to a network server connected to the user's own personal application, such as an analytics tool, a card or a database; the data can then be read and controlled by the user.

-## Fields of application in practice
+## Areas of application

-Anyone who now wonders why we still pay at all for mobile network & internet when there seems to be a free network, will unfortunately be disappointed: the **data transfer rate of the LoRaWan only ranges from 292 bit/s to a maximum of 51 kBit/s**.
-Using the LMIC library, which was included in our code example below to transfer the data, 13 bytes of the maximum 51 bytes are reserved again for so-called overhead data, respectively metadata.
-The data packets are therefore much smaller compared to Ethernet (easily up to 1,500 MBit/s) or the Internet (100 MBit/s usual for home use), which is why the LoRaWan is primarily suitable for the use of various **IoT applications and sensors**.
+Anyone now wondering why we still pay for mobile network & internet when there seems to be a perfectly good alternative – and free – network available is unfortunately going to be disappointed: the **data transfer rate of the LoRaWan only ranges from 292 bit/s to a maximum of 51 kBit/s**.
+When using the LMIC library, which we used in our example code below to transfer data, 13 bytes of the maximum 51 bytes are reserved for so-called overhead data, i.e. metadata.
+The maximum data packets are therefore much smaller compared to Ethernet (easily up to 1,500 MBit/s) or the internet (100 MBit/s usual for home use), which is why LoRaWan is primarily suitable for the use of various **IoT applications and sensors**.

 {% include macro-image-section-markdown-small.html src="../images/lorawan-use-cases.jpg" caption="LoRaWan Use Cases (© The Things Network)"%}

 <!-- <img src="../images/lorawan-use-cases.jpg" style="margin-left:6%; margin-right:4%; float:right; width:70%" alt="LoRaWan Use Cases"> -->

-We are talking here about devices that send small a data packets (keyword: narrow band) in regular intervals - usually at intervals of a few minutes, **not in real time** - over long distances with low energy consumption.
-No data-intensive packets, such as photos or videos, may be transmitted at too short intervals, since the Federal Network Agency regulates how much **Airtime** the LoRaWan may occupy on the 868 MHz frequency: **Maximum 1%**.
-Nevertheless, the fields of application for LoRaWan are versatile, as the network has a very high capacity: up to **one million nodes per application** are conceivable.
+With LoRaWan, we're talking about devices that can send small data packets (keyword: narrow band) at regular intervals (usually every few minutes, but **not in real time**) over long distances with low energy consumption.
+It isn't possible to send data-intensive packets (like photos or videos) at short time intervals, as the Federal Network Agency (German: *Bundesnetzagentur*) regulates how much **airtime** LoRaWan can occupy on the 868 MHz frequency: **a maximum of 1%**.
+Nevertheless, the fields of application for LoRaWan are versatile, as the network has a very high capacity: up to **one million nodes per application** are possible.

 ## Explore LoRaWan together with the CityLAB

-The last two workshops of the so called 'Offene Werkstatt' in [CityLAB Berlin](https://www.citylab-berlin.org/) were dedicated to the topic **GPS Tracking with LoRaWan**.
-The participants were guided through our [instruction on GitHub](https://github.com/technologiestiftung/werkstatt) with appropriate hard- and software and finally – with the help of LoRa-Nodes, but also smaller components like the [Dragino LoRaBee](https://www.dragino.com/products/lora/item/109-lora-bee.html) – data was transferred via the LoRa-Net.
+The last two editions of the so called "Open Workshop" (German: *Offene Werkstatt*) at the [CityLAB Berlin](https://www.citylab-berlin.org/) were dedicated to the topic of **GPS Tracking with LoRaWan**.
+Participants were equipped with our [instructions on GitHub](https://github.com/technologiestiftung/werkstatt) as well as with the necessary hardware, software and other components like the [Dragino LoRaBee](https://www.dragino.com/products/lora/item/109-lora-bee.html) to transfer location data via the LoRa-Net.

-In the last workshop we built an optimized tracker.
-In contrast to the LoRa nodes, the individual components were put together so that we ended up building a very robust variant (soldered) with a very small packing size.
+In the most recent workshop, we built an optimized tracker.
+In contrast to the LoRa nodes, this tracker featured individual components that were put together, leading to a more robust (thanks to soldering) as well as compact version of the tracker.

-### A little foretaste
+### A little preview
 {% include macro-image-section-markdown-small.html src="../images/Nano_Xbee_Image.png" caption="GPS-LoRa-Tracker, as it was built at the Offene Werkstatt (© TSB)"%}

 <!-- <img src="../images/Nano_Xbee_Image.png" style="margin-left:6%; margin-right:4%; float:right; width:60%" alt="GPS-LoRa-Tracker CityLAB"> -->